 So this is a big one.
 Does the Fitbit Ionic deliver accurate heart rate data?
 We've written many a word on the reliability of wrist-based heart rate monitors and the numerous factors that can affect readings.
-From the Charge HR all the way to the Alta HR, our own testing shows that Fitbit's PurePulse tech is not perfect, but the same criticism has been levelled at Apple's sensor setup or Garmin's Elevate heart rate technology.
+From the Charge HR to the Alta HR, our own testing shows that Fitbit's PurePulse tech is not perfect, but the same criticism has been leveled at Apple's sensor setup or Garmin's Elevate heart rate technology.
 So how does the Ionic fare?
 Like a Facebook relationship status, let's just say it's complicated.

 In terms of the heart rate data the Ionic can deliver, you'll be able to see resting heart rate information throughout the day, real-time bpm readings through all workout modes and set up heart rate zones for interval training.
 If we deal with resting heart rate data first, we have no issues on the accuracy front – and that's perhaps not all that surprising when those readings are taken when you are stationary.
 We compared it to Polar's H10 chest strap and readings were identical on every occasion.

 When we move onto exercise mode, that's where things get interesting.
 Once again, we used the H10 chest strap as the benchmark for our testing.
-We went out running, tried out some of the Coach workouts, jumped on the rowing machine and put it to the gym test.
+We went out running, tried out some of the Coach workouts, jumped on the rowing machine, and put it to the gym test.
 What we found is a couple of things.
-The first is that those coach workouts provided pretty reliable readings but when it's time to turn to do something more intensive like running, things change.
+The first is that those coach workouts provided pretty reliable readings but when it's time to turn to doing something more intensive like running, things change.

-A glance down at our Ionic and at the Polar Beat iPhone app at times showed readings that had a difference of as much as 10 bpm.
+A glance down at our Ionic and the Polar Beat iPhone app at times showed readings that had a difference of as much as 10 bpm.
 It was a similar story when we jumped on the treadmill, giving us very unrealistic readouts for time spent in heart rate zones.
-When it comes to reviewing that data in the app, the graphs don't really suggest that readings have been wildly off during a session but average and max bpm readings tended to be 4-5 beats off overall.
+When it comes to reviewing that data in the app, the graphs don't suggest that readings have been wildly off during a session but average and max bpm readings tended to be 4-5 beats off overall.

 In a word, it's uneven.
 On another run, it did a good job of keeping up with the Polar H10 as we kept up the higher intensity in the second half of the run.
 At the end the Ionic read a high of 182 against the Polar's 183, with averages of 166 bpm and 167 bpm respectively.
 More concerning was the next run, where readings went totally AWOL.
 To start, heart rate was spiking on the Ionic even before we began running, 20-30 ppm higher than what the chest strap read, and that continued for a while at the start of the run before evening out.